OpenFreeEnergy/gufe/docs/how-tos/custom_quantities.rst

 How to define a custom ``GufeQuantity``
 =======================================

-``GufeQuantity`` is compatible with both pydantic serialization and openff.
+:class:`.GufeQuantity`` is compatible with both pydantic serialization and openff.

 See :class:`.settings.typing` for quanities included in gufe.